CristianGariboldi/traffic_monitoring_system/README.md

 python3 ./scripts/main.py
 ```

-there are many arguments, auto calibration:
+there are many arguments, for example the activation of auto calibration of the virtual gates for counting vehicles:

 ```
 python3 ./scripts/main.py --auto-calib